JustRedTTG/migrate/README.md

-# migrate
+# Migrate
 A tool to move your existing local projects to git.